dwhiteheadCEI/intro-to-openai-development/labs/lab4-using-models.md

 How did the resulting file turn out?
 If it's not what you expected or would like to hear variations try to edit the prompt or voice being used.

-That does it for this lab.
-Now that we've walked through how to use some of these models, we'll use what we've learned to create a custom app that leverages different openAI models in the next lab.
+Now that we've walked through how to use some of these models, let's take a look at a common problem in openAI-based solutions, maintaining chat history.